muktihari/fit/docs/generating_code.md

    ^// Code generated .* DO NOT EDIT\.$
    ```
 1. While there is no naming convention for generated go files, we use the suffix `_gen` for all files created by `fitgen` to easily distinguish code-generated files from others.
 For example: `activity_gen.go`
 1. Items not adequately defined in `Profile.xlsx` or lacking sufficient details are encouraged to code manually when possible to enhance robustness.
-For example: `Fit Base Type` segregated into `profile/basetype/basetype.go`
+For example: `FIT Base Type` segregated into `profile/basetype/basetype.go`

 ## How we generate